Call the Midwife: Plot

 The seventh series, set in 1963, introduces the first major character of colour, Nurse Lucille Anderson, as well as dementia, racial abuse, Huntington's disease, leprosy and meningitis featuring in storylines.

 The eighth series, set in 1964, covers the topic of abortion (which was not legalised until 1967), sickle cell disease, babies born with cleft lip and cleft palate and intersex people.

 The ninth series, set in 1965, addresses diphtheria, a blind expectant mother and the continued role and relevance of Nonnatus House in the community.

 The tenth series, set in 1966, compares the practice at Nonnatus House with the private Lady Emily Clinic in Mayfair, PKU, diabetes and the controversy of abortion on the eve of legalisation.

 The eleventh series, set in 1967, explores addiction and neonatal withdrawal, the 1960s housing crisis, a scabies epidemic, gastroschisis and a train crash next to Nonnatus House.

 The twelfth series, set in 1968, discusses political discourse about immigration, the development of the ventouse, schizophrenia, haemophilia, and hepatitis.

 The thirteenth series, set in 1969, introduces fertility drugs and higher-order multiple birth, cerebral palsy, porphyria, tetanus, hip dysplasia, retinoblastoma, and the Apollo 11 moon landing.

-The fourteenth series, set in 1970, will discuss issues relating to the Isle of Dogs fight for independence, single motherhood, and spinal lesions.
+The fourteenth series, set in 1970, discusses issues relating to the Isle of Dogs fight for independence, single motherhood, and spinal lesions.

-The fifteenth series has not yet been released.
-However, it is expected to be set in 1971, and will be released in 2026.
-Production is confirmed to have started.
+The fifteenth series, set in 1971, covers events such as the women's liberation movement and discusses issues relating to lithopaedion, carbon monoxide poisoning and the long-term impact of the thalidomide scandal.

-Christmas special episodes also explore the conditions in a mission in South Africa, the Outer Hebrides and the order orphanage.
+Christmas special episodes also explore conditions such as during a mission to South Africa, an outreach mission to the Outer Hebrides, hosting a Christmas Nativity Scene for the order orphanage of the Order of St Raymond Nonnatus' Mother House, and a rescue mission to Hong Kong after the Order’s Branch House suddenly collapsed and killed or injured many nuns, expectant mothers, and children.